Fremont’s Expeditions of the American West

 Sutter's Fort, California

 A fourth expedition commenced in 1848, taken at Fremont’s own expense, and found a passage to California from the east along the headwaters of the Rio Grande.
 This was later followed by the Southern Pacific Railroad.
-He also fitted out upon his account the fifth expedition in 1853, designed to perfect the results of the fourth, by fixing upon the best route for a national highway from the valley of the Mississippi River to the Pacific Ocean.
+He also fitted out, on his own account, the fifth expedition in 1853, designed to perfect the results of the fourth by fixing upon the best route for a national highway from the valley of the Mississippi River to the Pacific Ocean.

 These expeditions involved great hardships, but every suffering was rewarded by marvelous disclosures of the geographical variety and wealth of the country through which they passed.
-Kansas and the regions to the west were almost unknown up to this time.
+Kansas and the regions to the west were largely unknown at this time.

-His report of the resources found attracted the attention of the people of the East.
+His report on the resources he found attracted the attention of people in the East.
 From the time of these explorations, he dated the rapid influx of immigrants into Kansas and the speedy settlement of the territory.
 Traversing the state as he did, his complete reports turned the tide of home-seekers in that direction from its eastern to its western boundary.

 John Charles Fremont